 Currently, I'm still in recovery mode of a major life altering event.

-If you are new to my blog, on August 15th, 2012 I was diagnosed with Breast Cancer (BC): Stage 0, Severe High Grade III (3) Ductal Carcinoma in situ (DCIS) Solid Type, in multiple locations throughout my right breast.
-Meaning that the cancer is contained in the milk ducts.
+If you are new to my blog, on August 15th, 2012 I was diagnosed with early Breast Cancer (BC): Severe High Grade III (3) Ductal Carcinoma in situ (DCIS) Solid Type, in multiple locations throughout my right breast.
+Meaning that the cancer was contained in the milk ducts at that time.
 This is an aggressive, non-invasive breast cancer, but if left untreated it can spread outside the ducts and become invasive breast cancer.
 Here's a little blurb from breastcancer.org: In the high-grade pattern, DCIS cells tend to grow more quickly and look much different from normal, healthy breast cells.
 People with high-grade DCIS have a higher risk of invasive cancer, either when the DCIS is diagnosed or at some point in the future.
 They also have an increased risk of the cancer coming back earlier — within the first 5 years rather than after 5 years.

-Two weeks later on 8/30/12 I had a Bilateral Total Mastectomy with Sentinel Node Biopsy (3 nodes removed) without breast reconstruction (and more DCIS with Necrosis was found that didn't show up on scans).
+Two weeks later on 8/30/12 I had a Bilateral Total Mastectomy with Sentinel Node Biopsy (3 nodes removed) without breast reconstruction (more DCIS with Necrosis was found that didn't show up on scans).
 Life was spinning fast at this point.

 Recurrence within 5 years is small, only a 1-3% chance.
 I can't express enough how very lucky I am (thanks to Mark) that my breast cancer was, just by chance, caught early.
 This type of BC is silent - it has no signs or symptoms and typically only shows up on a mammogram.
 The thought of what could have happened had I not taken action when I did is quite an eye opener as it was basically one step away from the invasive stage.
 Needless to say, things would have turned out a lot different.
 In fact, due to how it was accidently found, I almost blew it off.
 That alone scared the heck out of me.
 You can read more of how it was discovered, etc. in the links below.